 Week 5: How precise is the estimate?

 Discussion on how the uncertainty/randomness in observations (depicted by a stochastic model) propagates to the uncertainty/randomness of estimates (depicted by probability density function or covariance matrix of estimators).
 Introduction to the concept of error propagation and its application in specification of the uncertainty/precision of estimates, inferring confidence intervals or statistical tolerance levels of the results, and describing the expected variability of the results of an estimation.

 Week 6: Does the estimate make sense?

 Introduction to a probabilistic decision making process (or statistical hypothesis testing) in validating the results of estimation in order to avoid wrong decisions/interpretation of the results.
-Students learn how to verify the validity of a chosen mathematical model, and how to detect and identify model misspecifications.
-The concepts are explained by various practical examples.
+Verify the validity of a chosen mathematical model, and how to detect and identify model misspecifications.

 This is a Massive Open Online Course (MOOC) that runs on EdX.